A Year After a Revolution: A Syrian Trip Report

 An evening market scene in Damascus

-Overall, Damascus was a rewarding place to visit, and I highly recommend it to people who are interested in getting their feet wet exploring the Middle East.
+Overall, Damascus was a rewarding place to visit, and I look forward to coming back one day.
+I recommend the city to anyone who is interested in getting their feet wet by exploring the Middle East.
 My only regret is not having a local friend to show me around to the best spots to sit and smoke hookah — though that, of course, is a result of my unfortunate level of spoken Arabic.

 After 2 full days in the capital, I was ready to move on.
 I had visited most of the Old City, the impressive Umayyad Mosque, the Old Souq, and the National Archeology Museum.
 I found myself unknowingly walking in big circles in the Old City and running into the same side streets and alleys I had already come across countless times.
 In the end, I was satisfied with my experience thus far in Damascus, but my time was limited, and I had the urge to see as much as possible before I was forced to head back to Beirut to catch my return flight.